nxp-mcuxpresso/matter/examples/all-clusters-app/nxp/rt/rw610/README_OTA_Requestor.md

 ```
 arm-none-eabi-objcopy -R .flash_config -R .NVM -O binary chip-rw610-all-cluster-example chip-rw610-all-cluster-example.bin
 ```
-To sign the image and wrap the raw binary of the application with the header and trailer, "imgtool" is provided in the SDK and can be found in "/middleware/mcuboot_opensource/scripts/".
+To sign the image and wrap the raw binary of the application with the header and trailer, "`imgtool`" is provided in the SDK and can be found in "`/middleware/mcuboot_opensource/scripts/`".

 The following commands can be run (make sure to replace the /path/to/file/binary with the adequate files):